Back to all guides

 • foggy morning, clear night

 If "cloudy" or "stormy" starts feeling childish, make the weather physical: low ceiling, heavy air, dry heat, static, clear after rain, cold light.
-You are not diagnosing yourself.
-You are giving the day a surface you can touch.

 Add one tiny weather icon if it helps: cloud, sun, rain line, fog mark, lightning bolt, moon.
 Keep it tiny.
 The icon should point to the words, not replace them.